TRojaner2013/eyeBOLD/README.md

 We provide a [script](/setup_tools/build_raxtax.py) to do this.
 The executable is automatically copied to the dictionary where it's needed.

 ```
-python -m setup_toos.build_raxtax
+python -m setup_tools.build_raxtax
 ```

-Note: This process is only tested on Windows. **Known Bug: As RaxTax changed, the checksums for the testfiles are different.
+Note: This process is only tested on Windows. **Known Bug: As RaxTax changed, the checksums for the test files are different.
 The script will say that the process failed.**

 ## Building the Database
 As things are set up, we are ready to build the enhanced BOLD-Database.

 Run the following command with your own arguments to build the database from scratch.
-**Warining: The process takes multiple days for the complete BOLD-Database.**
+**Warning: The process takes multiple days for the complete BOLD-Database.**
 This example creates the database my_db.db with all COI-5P sequences, my_loc_db.db containing location information.
 The downloaded files from above serve as input.